Denis Burgarella

+Denis Burgarella (born 8 May 1960 in Marseille, France) is a French astrophysicist at Laboratoire d'astrophysique de Marseille.

 Education

 Denis Burgarella studied in Marseille (Lycée Marcel Pagnol) from 1975 to 1978.
-From 1978 to 1982, he studied at Université Aix-Marseille II (now Aix-Marseille University) DEUG A (Mathematics and Physics), in Licence de Physique, Maîtrise de Physique and DEA in Computer Sciences.
-After that, he moved to Nice University where he got a PhD in Astrophysics (actually done in LAM), Images of the Universe (Nov.
-1987).
+From 1978 to 1982, he studied at Université Aix-Marseille II (now Université d'Aix-Marseille).
+After that, he moved to Nice University where he got a Ph.D. in astrophysics at LAM.
+From 1987 to 1989, he did a CNES Post-doc there as well.
+From 1989 to 1992 he did a post-doc in Space Telescope Science Institute.